SagarPatange/GridQ/README.md

 * Back up quantum channel implementation
 * Eavesdropper detection abilities

+To run the Dockerfile, please use the commands `docker build -t power_grid .` and `docker run power_grid` to build the image and run the image respectively.

 ## Contact
 If you have questions, please contact [Sagar Patange] (https://github.com/SagarPatange) at [patange@uchicago.edu].